Overview

 Travel Privileges and Other Education Activities

-PGY 2s and 3s that meet eligibly criteria as outlined in the Graduate Physicians Manual may be approved to attend academic meetings for the purpose of presenting or engaging in leadership roles within national societies will be eligible up to 5 days per academic year with a maximum reimbursement of $1,200 per academic year.
+PGY 2s and 3s, who meet eligibly criteria as outlined in the Graduate Physicians Manual, may be approved to attend one academic meeting per year for the purpose of presenting research or engaging in leadership roles within national societies.
+They will be eligible up to 5 days per academic year with a maximum reimbursement of $2,500 per academic year.
+Additionally, GME provides a $1,000 educational stipend annually that does not roll over.

 Our Team